 BART MATHER graduated from the Boston Conservatory in May 2012.
 While in Boston, he appeared in Prometheus Bound at American Repertory Theater with Gavin Creel, Lea Delaria and many other fantastic performers.
 Also at A.R.T., he was in their disco smash The Donkey Show for over three years and served as dance captain of the production.
 After moving to NYC, he worked on a new musical titled The Mudge Boy with the legendary Donna McKechnie.
-He recently played Charlie Bonds in the McCarter Theatre's nationally recognized production of A Christmas Carol and will be setting sail with Holland America Cruise Line this summer.
-(Updated 1/6/14)
+He recently played Charlie Bonds in the McCarter Theatre's nationally recognized production of A Christmas Carol and set sail with Holland America Cruise Line in 2014.
+(Updated 9/13/18)

 ALLISON ALTMAN has been seen in productions at Ensemble Studio Theatre in collaboration with Youngblood and the EST Director Resident Program, and the Ars Nova ANT Festival.
-She recently finished production on a new web-series, Compulsive Love, by Adam Szymkowicz and starred in Missed Connections by Catya McMullen (Sam French Award 2013).
+She appeared in the web series Compulsive Love by Adam Szymkowicz and starred in Missed Connections by Catya McMullen (Sam French Award 2013).
 She has done marketing and literary review for Rattlestick Playwrights Theatre.
 Allison has worked regionally at PlayMakers Repertory Theatre (Nicholas Nickleby, Pride and Prejudice, Amadeus).
 Other credits include Twelfth Night (Fiasco Theatre Company) and Mary Brigit Poppleton Is Writing a Memoir (New York Fringe Festival/Encore Series).
 Allison is an alumnus and Phi Beta Kappa graduate of the University of North Carolina at Chapel Hill. www.allison-altman.com (Updated 9/13/18)

 Since graduating NYU's Tisch School of the Arts in 2008, EMILY FLOYD has frequented NYC's off-Broadway and off-off-Broadway stages in roles such as Ophelia in Hamlet, Alice in Alice in Wonderland, Joan of Arc in Goodtime Charley and Helena in A Midsummer Night's Dream.
 She has also been featured in numerous web series, short films, and music videos, and wrote, produced, and starred in her own original webseries, This Is Art.
-Since 2013, she has been seen each summer performing as Maid Marian to audiences of 20,000 per weekend at the New York Renaissance Faire. www.emilyfloyd.net
+Since 2013, she has been seen each summer performing as Maid Marian to audiences of 20,000 per weekend at the New York Renaissance Faire. www.emilyfloyd.net (Updated 9/13/18)

 ELIZABETH BAYS is a graduate of the William Esper acting studio's two-year professional program.
 In fall 2012, she played Penelope in Motherboard: A Post Apocalyptic Epic at Long Island City's Secret Theatre, and she also played the Maidservant in Andromache in New York's Ancient Drama Festival.
 In 2009, she was an acting intern at the New London Barn Playhouse in New London, N.H., where she played Luisa in The Fantasticks and also appeared in The Producers, She Loves Me and South Pacific.
 Elizabeth holds a B.A. degree in Theatre Performance from the College of Charleston. www.elizabeth-bays.com